In this post, you will see a craft show checklist that will help you to have craft show success!

 1. Stand Out From The Crowd

-For example, most of my items are hand-knit so they are more costly.
+For example, most of the items in my booth are hand-knit so they are more costly.

-Don’t lower your prices though on your higher-priced items as there is a right price for everyone and if they love something will know it’s worth.
+Don’t lower your prices though on your higher-priced items as there is a right price for everyone and if they love something will know its worth and make their purchase.

 Stand out from the crowd and offer a range of prices for every person.